Freight Shipping from Salt Lake City to Savannah

 How much does it cost to ship freight from Salt Lake City to Savannah?

-Full truckload (FTL) rates from Salt Lake City, UT to Savannah, GA currently range from $5,040-$6,212 for a standard dry van load over the 2,344-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Savannah, GA currently range $5,040-$6,212 (roughly $2.17-$2.65 per mile over 2,344 miles).
 LTL shipments typically cost $1,489-$2,392 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Savannah?